 A: ISTE recognizes the value of personalized learning and wants to do all we can to create custom and individualized educational experiences for each of our attendees.
 Smart badges will allow us to provide you with your own “ISTE 2018 Journey” post conference.
 The journey will detail the sessions you attended and the resources you collected.
 It’s like taking notes with your feet!
 Additionally, this data will allow the ISTE team to further personalize the conference experience now and in the future.
 This aggregate data, combined with registration information, will provide more comprehensive insights into attendee patterns and activities.

 Therein lies the problem.
 Tracking students’ legs, bums, or corneas is not education.
 It is not personalization, a fantasy that after decades has produced little more than dispensing a multiple-choice question based on how well you answered another multiple-choice question.
 Personalized learning is at best machine-based testing.
 It has little to do with teaching beyond automation and nothing to do with learning.
-Yet, ISTE’s largest corporate overlords pimps sponsors profit greatly by this hideous handful of magic beans.
+Yet, ISTE’s largest corporate overlords (crossed-out pimps/sponsors) profit greatly by this hideous handful of magic beans.